Trump makes splash in U.K. election — but his comments might backfire

 In his call with leading Brexit supporter Nigel Farage on LBC radio, Trump praised Prime Minister Boris Johnson as a "fantastic guy" and said opposition Labour Party leader Jeremy Corbyn would take the country "into such bad places."

-But because Trump is reviled by so many in the U.K., his intervention might have the opposite effect to the president's stated intention.
+But because Trump is reviled by so many in the U.K., his intervention might have the opposite effect of his stated intention.
 Just 19 percent of Brits have a positive opinion of Trump, according to the pollster YouGov, and more than two thirds say they have no confidence in the president to do the right thing, a study by the Pew Research Center found last year.

 Britain just kicked off a divisive and unpredictable campaign ahead of a rare December election.
 The contest ultimately seeks to answer how the country should leave the European Union, or whether it wants to at all.